jplatte/blog.turbo.fish/content/2021-03-01-proc-macro-simple-derive.md

 ```

 And due to auto-deref, we don't even need to adjust the function body.
 This is
-more luck than anything though, and we'll need to adjust the function body too
+more luck than anything else though, and we'll need to adjust the function body
-if we want to add more specializations, for example for `Option<_>` and
+too if we want to add more specializations, for example for `Option<_>` and
 `String`:

 ```rust